For meeting days and times see our complete Calendar of classes.

 Those of you with disabilities, weight challenges, inflexibility, or who just cannot get on the floor for any reason (such as age or being in a crowded work environment) can benefit from a daily practice of yoga on a chair in the comfort of your home or office.
 The chair replaces the yoga mat and becomes an extension of your body allowing you to take full advantage of yoga’s amazing fitness and health potential.
 Even if you are in a wheelchair, you can receive the many benefits of chair yoga–the integration of body, mind, and spirit that keeps the yoga practitioner at the top of their game.

-Cost per class: 50 pesos.
-First class FREE (with intention of taking more classes).
+Cost per class: 100 pesos.
 Packages available.

 Suggested donation: 100 pesos (not required for attendance)